Carrier screening is available in Australia

 • 1.

-Genetic carrier screening is usually requested by general practitioners, obstetricians, fertility specialists, midwives, genetic counsellors or medical geneticists.
-Let your healthcare provider know that you wish to have genetic carrier screening.
+Carrier screening is usually requested by general practitioners, obstetricians, fertility specialists, midwives, genetic counsellors or medical geneticists.
+Let your healthcare provider know that you wish to have carrier screening.
 Your healthcare provider will need to complete a test request form.

 • 2.

-Screening can be performed on one or both biological parents.
-Testing both parents at the same time will give the most informative result.
-If only one parent is screened, it is recommended that the female partner is screened as this will include screening for conditions on the X chromosome.
-Genetic carrier screening can be performed on blood or saliva samples.
+Carrier screening can be performed on one or both prospective biological parents at the same time.
+Testing both prospective parents will give the most informative result.
+If only one prospective parent is screened, it is recommended that the female prospective parent is screened as this will include screening for conditions on the X chromosome.
+Carrier screening can be performed on blood or saliva samples.
 Carrier screening kits can be ordered online (click here to see list) and returned by mail to the genetic testing laboratory.
-We recommend you ask for your testing to be performed by a specialist genetic testing laboratory.
+We recommend you ask for your carrier screening to be performed by a specialist genetic testing laboratory.

 Download the Genetic Carrier Screening – How to be tested brochure